This article applies to:

 E-Prime Extensions for Tobii 1.0

-This sample experiment demonstrates the methods used to implement saccade tracking in an E-Prime/Tobii integration experiment.
+This sample experiment demonstrates the methods used to implement saccade tracking in a Tobii-enabled experiments.

 The Prime and Stimulus objects display a cue (i.e., a hand pointing left or right) and two target areas.
 The cue appears for 200ms and then a ‘+’ is displayed at the left or right of the cue.